 This is Hike #45 in the book 50 Hikes in Central Florida, started on August 22, 2019 (Part 1).
 Part 2 was completed on May 23, 2021.

 Due to the hotter Florida Summer weather, I had not hiked in three months.
 But I had a day off and this park was nearby and sounded promising.
-I didn’t get a really early start, arriving to the park around 11:40 am after a 20-minute drive.
+I didn’t get a really early start, arriving at the park around 11:40 am after a 20-minute drive.

 The book lists two hikes in the preserve.
 The first is Spruce Creek Bluffs, a 5.6-mile loop trail, which is what I did.
 The second is Spruce Creek Park / Rose Bay, a short out-and-back plus a loop, for another 2.6 miles.
 The total hiking distance is 8.2 miles.